ProofBridge: Auto-Formalization of Natural Language Proofs in Lean via Joint Embeddings: Our Approach and Tool Architecture

 \subsection{Retrieval-Augmented Fine-Tuning for Proof Auto-Formalization}

-We fine-tune an LLM to translate NL theorem-proof pairs into FL (Lean), conditioned on retrieved FL demonstrations that provide rich contextual demonstrations.
-For each training instance, we construct a prompt containing (a) input NL theorem-proof pair $M_{\text{NL}}$ and (b) top-$K$ retrieved FL theorem-proof pairs: $\mathcal{R}(M_{\text{NL}}, \mathcal{D})=\{ M^{(k)}_{\text{FL}} \}_{k=1}^{K}$ with relevance scores $\{r^{(k)}\}_{k=1}^{K}$.
+We fine-tune an LLM to translate NL theorem+proof pairs into FL (Lean), conditioned on retrieved FL demonstrations that provide rich contextual knowledge.
+For each training instance, we construct a prompt containing (a) input NL theorem+proof pair $M_{\text{NL}}$ and (b) top-$K$ retrieved FL theorem+proof pairs: $\mathcal{R}(M_{\text{NL}}, \mathcal{D})=\{ M^{(k)}_{\text{FL}} \}_{k=1}^{K}$ with relevance scores $\{r^{(k)}\}_{k=1}^{K}$.
 The retrieved examples demonstrate how similar mathematical concepts and proof strategies are formalized in Lean.
 We include relevance scores to help the model weight the importance of each retrieved example.

-\textbf{Training Objective.} We fine-tune Kimina-Prover-RL-1.7B~\citep{wang2025kimina} using supervised learning on our \textsc{NuminaMath-Lean-PF} dataset.
-The model is trained to generate an FL theorem-proof pair $\widetilde{M}_{\text{FL}}$ given the input context.
+\textbf{Training Objective.} We fine-tune Kimina-Prover-RL-1.7B~\citep{wang2025kimina} using supervised learning on our \textsc{NuminaMath-Lean-PF} dataset (details in Section~\ref{sec:train_dataset_curation}).
+The model is trained to generate an FL theorem+proof pair $\widetilde{M}_{\text{FL}}$ given the input context.
 This retrieval-augmented approach allows the LLM to learn from similar formalization patterns rather than generating formal theorems in isolation.
 As illustrated in Figure~\ref{fig:sftPipeline}, we use the standard auto-regressive language modeling loss: